louismarcel90/louismarcel90/README.md

 I operate at the intersection of **systems, people, and product** to deliver platforms that scale reliably over time.

-- Set technical direction for **production-grade systems** with long-lived APIs and clear domain boundaries
-- Drive architectural decisions balancing **delivery speed, scalability, and evolvability**
+- Set technical direction for production-grade systems by balancing delivery speed, scalability, and long-term evolvability
-- Multiply impact through design reviews, standards, and mentorship
+- Multiply organizational impact through architecture standards, design reviews, and sustained technical mentorship

 **What teams get :**
-- Fewer regressions and architectural drift
-- Better decision traceability and accountability
+- Reduced architectural drift and regressions, with improved decision traceability and accountability
-- Systems that scale with both traffic *and* organization size
+- Systems that scale reliably with both traffic growth and organizational complexity

 ---